Athos wants its clothes to be your personal trainer

 More than data

-They use breathing and electromyography (EMG) sensors, which are built into the fabric, to track the electrical activity of the muscles and translate the data into a form that's useful for the wearer.
+They use heart-rate and electromyography (EMG) sensors, which are built into the fabric, to track the electrical activity of the muscles and translate the data into a form that's useful for the wearer.

 Faul says this has been one of the biggest challenges for the company.
 "For us, data in and of itself is insufficient," he explains.
 "What people want to know is, 'how do I use what I'm doing to get more out of my training?'"